tobiasbriones/blog/cs/fp/math/geometry/design/draft/designing-the-angle-geometry-for-an-oriented-segment/index.md

 **The type family helped simplify** the parameters of the `ToQuadrantAngle` class and the client code because *it defines the quadrant corresponding to each type of angle, so we can engineer that information into the type system*.
-This is an instance (no pun intended) of how type families are so powerful as " functions for types."
+This is an instance (no pun intended) of how type families are so powerful as "functions for types."

 Finally, I created the type for covering all possible angles (without including their multiples).